Z4ph0d42/Digital-comic-metadata-grabber-and-organizer/README.md

 This project was created to solve that exact problem.
 I automated it.

 This workflow uses the folder structure you *already have* as a guide.
-It sets up a fully automated "inbox" system.
-You simply drop new, unprocessed comics into a folder, and a scheduled script handles the rest.
-It turns a manual chore into a "set it and forget it" solution.

-## What It Does

-The Python script (`process_inbox.py`) runs on a schedule and automates a four-stage process for any new comics it finds:

-1.  **Archive:** It scans the "inbox" for issue folders containing images (e.g., `.jpg` files) and compresses each one into a new `.cbz` file, deleting the original folder on success.
-2.  **Tag & Rename:** It uses the [Comic Tagger](https://github.com/comictagger/comictagger) CLI to fetch metadata from Comic Vine, embed it into the archive, and rename the file to a clean, standardized format.
-3.  **Move:** It moves the newly processed comic folders from the inbox into your main library directory, merging them if the series already exists.
-4.  **Scan:** It triggers an incremental library scan in Kavita via its API, so your new comics appear automatically.
+It provides two main scripts:
+1.  `process_full_library.py`: A powerful, one-time script to convert your entire existing library of unprocessed comics into a perfectly tagged and organized collection.
+2.  `process_inbox.py`: A script designed to be run on a schedule, which automatically processes new comics dropped into an "inbox" folder and adds them to your library and Kavita.

-Any files that cannot be automatically parsed are logged to `inbox_skipped.log` for manual review.
+Any files that cannot be automatically parsed are logged for manual review.

 ## Installation